Zombispormedio/pokedex-web/README.md

 # Pokedex App

-Frontend created with React, Redux and Webpack
+First time with React, Redux and Webpack

 To start Pokedex App: